edoermini/DoSTect/README.md

     In this module the volume is updated using the random sequence ![formula](https://render.githubusercontent.com/render/math?math=z_{n}) and according to that value either, if the ![formula](https://render.githubusercontent.com/render/math?math=z_{n}) value is equal or less than 0, the exponentially weighted moving average and the variance are computed or, if ![formula](https://render.githubusercontent.com/render/math?math=z_{n}) if greater than 0, the detection threshold is updated.
     In case the detection threshold is updated a threshold crossing control is made.

+# Aim
+The aim of this tool is to analyze the network traffic ingoing and outgoing from a single machine, in particular exchanged TCP packets, in order to detect anomalies inside it.
+This tool considers only anomalies derivated from DoS/DDoS attacks where the number of incoming SYN packets increases quickly and it's greater than the number of SYN/ACK packets in a certain consecutive number of times interval.
+The accuracy of the tool depends on these factors: type of CUSUM algorithm and parameters values (i.e. detection threshold in parametric CUSUM).

+## Parametric CUSUM

+## Accuracy
+The parametric CUSUM algorithm's accuracy depends on the threshold's value, in fact high or low threshold's values in relation to network conditions can lead to false positives or negatives.
+Experimental evidences show us that a threshold value equals to 5.0 allows to correctly detect anomalies, simulated with an interval time between packets of about 1000 microseconds.

+### Attack duration
+For the Parametric CUSUM as said for the minimum packet rate the minimum duration of an attack depends on the threshold's avalue.

+## Non parametric CUSUM

+### Accuracy
+The non parametric CUSUM algorithm detects without errors SYN flooding attacks with an interval time between packets of about 475 microseconds.

+### Attack duration
+The minimum duration of an attack for the non parmateric CUSUM should be about 20 seconds to allow the algorithm to detect the anomaly.

+# Limitations
+* The tool needs a certain number of intervals (default 4) of analysis before start the detection in order to compute smoothing factors used to forecast next values.
+So the tool won't work properly if started during an attack.
+* The tool implements only SYN flooding attack type detection, so other kinds of attacks such like UDP flooding attacks or ICMP flooding attacks won't be detected.
+* With the paramentric CUSUM method it's necessary to know the normal network behaviour to give a reasonable threshold and parameters values, in order to avoid false positives or negatives.
+* Both algorithms don't distinguish between requests made to an inactive service and a SYN flooding attack to an exposed service, this can lead to false positives in case a inactive service is requested multiple times.

 # Description